 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot further states that Pamela and her lineal descendants have absolutely no beneficial interest in the alleged Shirley Trust and that this newest attempt to convert and comingle the funds through a wordsmithing game of an alleged FRAUDULENT document evidences further fraud even if the document were later allowed to stand.
-Pamela and her lineal descendants are wholly disinherited as were the intents and desires of both Simon and Shirley.
-That Pamela is also arguing for her life as if these documents are fraudulent as others have been and is found to be part of a larger Fraud and more, she is one of the central accused party that benefited her and where she allowed distributions acting as Trustee for her child while knowing of fraudulent documents and that the beneficiaries as stated did not include her and her lineal descendants.
+Eliot further states that Pamela and her lineal descendants have absolutely no beneficial interest in the alleged Shirley Trust and are not permissible appointees under any circumstances that this newest attempt to convert and comingle the funds through a wordsmithing game of an alleged FRAUDULENT document evidences further fraud even if the document were later allowed to stand.
+Pamela and her lineal descendants are wholly disinherited as were the intents and desires of both Simon and Shirley and are not permissible appointees That Pamela is also arguing for her life as if these documents are fraudulent as others have been and is found to be part of a larger Fraud and more, she is one of the central accused party that benefited wrongly to her and where she allowed distributions acting as Trustee for her child while knowing of fraudulent documents and that the beneficiaries as stated did not include her and her lineal descendants.

 ANSWER